Welcome to the mesmerising Coral Coast of Western Australia.

 6. Cultural Exploration in Geraldton

 Immerse yourself in the rich cultural heritage of Geraldton, where history comes alive in museums, art galleries, and heritage sites.
 Explore the story of the Batavia shipwreck at the WA Museum Geraldton or admire local artwork at the Geraldton Regional Art Gallery.
-For a comfortable stay in the heart of Geraldton, choose BIG4 Geraldton Sunset Beach.
+Choose a park along the Coral Coast for a comfortable stay.

 Here are some additional highlights and features of this destination: